MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/install-adaptive-card-previewer.md

 This article helps you to know about the prerequisites, how to install Adaptive Card Previewer for Visual Studio Code, and Visual Studio Code Marketplace.

-Adaptive Card Previewer is a Visual Studio Code Extension that allows you easily preview the Adaptive Cards when you're iterating over your card designs.
-It aims to provide a seamless and accurate previewing experience within Visual Studio Code.
+Adaptive Card Previewer is a Visual Studio Code Extension that allows you TO easily preview the Adaptive Cards when you're iterating over your card designs.
+It aims to provide a seamless and accurate previewing experience within the Visual Studio Code.

 Before you begin, you must be familiar with the concepts and [how to design Adaptive Cards](../../task-modules-and-cards/cards/design-effective-cards.md).